zelr0x/pgen/README.md

 Simple secure random password generator

-It uses a cryptographically-secure RNG (CRNG) and tries its best to avoid leaving passwords in memory longer than needed.
+It uses a cryptographically-secure RNG and tries its best to avoid leaving passwords in memory longer than needed.

 Generated passwords are not human-readable.